rejeep/wrap-region.el/README.markdown

 ## Contribution
 Contribution is much welcome!
 Wrap region is tested using [Ecukes](http://ecukes.info).
-When Adding New features, please write tests for them!
+When adding new features, please write tests for them!

-To fetch Ecukes, install [carton](https://github.com/rejeep/carton) if you haven't already, then:
+Install [carton](https://github.com/rejeep/carton) if you haven't already, then:

     $ cd /path/to/wrap-region
     $ carton